openstack/openstack-manuals/doc/config-reference/source/block-storage.rst

    block-storage/volume-misc.rst
    tables/conf-changes/cinder.rst

-The OpenStack Block Storage service works with many different storage drivers that you can configure by using these instructions.
+The Block Storage service works with many different storage drivers that you can configure by using these instructions.